What Is Required to Complete a CNA-to-LVN Program?

 - Adult, infant and child nursing

 After completing a CNA-to-LVN program, you are eligible to take the National Council Licensure Examination (NCLEX-PN), which is required to work as an LVN.
-You may also obtain additional certifications, such as IV therapy, that will allow you to perform additional tasks, such as drawing blood and inserting intravenous lines.
+You may also obtain additional certifications that will allow you to perform more tasks.
+For example, an IV therapy certification will permit you to draw blood and insert intravenous lines.

 CNA and LVN Defined